 Medium Intensity Soil Survey: A map identifying the soil types down to mapping units of three (3) acres at a scale equivalent to the subdivision plan submitted.
 The soils shall be identified in accordance with the National Cooperative Soil Survey.

-Medical Marijuana Establishment: Includes: registered caregivers, caregiver retail stores, dispensaries, testing facilities, and manufacturing facilities as defined by the State of Maine.
+Medical Cannabis Establishment: Includes: registered caregivers, caregiver retail stores, dispensaries, testing facilities, and manufacturing facilities as defined by the State of Maine.

-Medical Marijuana Registered Caregiver: A person or an assistant of that person that provides care for a qualifying patient and is required to be registered in accordance with Maine Medical Use of Marijuana Act.
+Medical Cannabis Registered Caregiver: A person or an assistant of that person that provides care for a qualifying patient and is required to be registered in accordance with Maine Medical Use of Cannabis Act.

 Mineral Exploration - hand sampling, test boring, or other methods of determining the nature or extent of mineral resources which create minimal disturbance to the land and which include reasonable measures to restore the land to its original condition.